DS4200-Sec2-F22/ic-01-shepner23/README.md

 1. Clone this repo so you have a local copy.
 Use ssh and git clone.

+1.

-1. Locally, open index.html in your favorite text editor (if you do not have a favorite, we recommend the free version of [Sublime Text](https://www.sublimetext.com/)) and replace "----Add you name here----" with your name.
+, open index.html in your favorite text editor (if you do not have a favorite, we recommend the free version of [Sublime Text](https://www.sublimetext.com/)) and replace "----Add you name here----" with your name.
 Save.

 1. Push your change to GitHub.

 1. In the browser, create a GitHub Page for your GitHub repo.

-1. Locally, edit this file to add the link to your GitHub Page **HERE**.
+1. Locally, edit this file to add the link to your GitHub Page **https://shepner23.github.io/**.
 Save.

 1. Push your change to GitHub.
 If you open GitHub in the browser, you will see your updated version of this file.